Rabattkarte/sa-tech-scenario-2/README.md

 Deployment and teardown scripts for CloudFormation and ARM templates.
 These scripts represent the "old way" of managing infrastructure - custom bash scripts wrapping cloud-native CLIs.
 With HCP Terraform, these scripts become obsolete; all deployment logic is in the Terraform configuration.

+**Migration Tools:**

+- `azure-onepager-aztfexport.sh` - Exports existing Azure resources (created via ARM templates) to Terraform HCL configuration using `aztfexport`.
+This demonstrates how to migrate ARM-managed infrastructure to Terraform.

 ### 📁 [`modules`](modules)

 Reusable Terraform modules that replace CloudFormation and ARM templates.